-Upon review of the instant petition for writ of habeas corpus, it appears that Petitioner has not presented his claims to the highest state court, the California Supreme Court.
+However, if Petitioner wishes to proceed in the instant action, he must provide evidence that his claims have been presented to the California Supreme Court.
+Petitioner failed to provide any information regarding state petitions in the space provided on the habeas corpus petition form.
 Accordingly, this Court cannot determine which, if any, of his claims have been exhausted.
 If Petitioner has not presented his claims to the California Supreme Court, the Court cannot proceed to the merits of those claims.
 28 U.S.C. § 2254(b)(1).
 It is possible, however, that Petitioner has presented his claims to the California Supreme Court and simply neglected to inform this Court.
 Thus, Petitioner must inform the Court if his claims have been presented to the California Supreme Court, and if possible, provide the Court with a copy of the petition filed in the California Supreme Court, along with a copy of any ruling made by the California Supreme Court.
 Without knowing what claims have been presented to the California Supreme Court, the Court is unable to proceed to the merits of the petition.

+II.
 ORDER

 Accordingly, Petitioner is ORDERED TO SHOW CAUSE why the petition should not be dismissed for Petitioner's failure to exhaust state remedies.
-Petitioner is ORDERED to inform the Court what claims have been presented to the California Supreme Court within thirty (30) days of the date of service of this order.
+Petitioner is ORDERED to